mike-ward/mike-ward.github.io/_posts/2011-12-28-vscoloroutput---visual-studio-output-coloring-extension.md

 ---
 layout: post
-title:  VSColorOutput - Visual Studio Output Coloring Extension
+title: 'VSColorOutput - Visual Studio Output Coloring Extension'
 ---
 VSColorOutput provides color highlighting for the build and debug output windows in Visual Studio.
 I wrote it to highlight trace output in debug output window.
 I found it made it easier to find trace messages I was interested in during debug sessions.